The best time to plant fig trees

 Fig trees will grow in almost any type of soil, but it must be well-draining for best results.
 Before you plant, you should enrich the soil with compost and manure, which will encourage strong and healthy growth.
-If growing your tree in a pot, use a good-quality potting mix such as Yates Premium Potting Mix.
+If growing your tree in a pot, use a good-quality potting mix.

 You don’t need a large garden to grow figs. They’ll happily grow in small spaces, such as a pot or small, contained garden bed.
 This restricts the spread of their roots, which most plants don’t like, but it encourages fig trees to be more fruitful as well as limiting their size.
 Fig trees are small, reaching a height of 6 metres, with a 5 to 6 metre spread.

-“Figs can also be trained to grow horizontally across a wall taking up very little room at all,” Angie says.
-“This can help make the most of a bare spot and even camouflage a less than attractive fence.”
+“Figs can also be trained to grow horizontally across a wall taking up very little room at all,” says Angie.
+“This can help make the most of a bare spot and even camouflage a less-than-attractive fence.”